 All dogs are good dogs, but not all dogs are good service dogs.
 Some service dogs-in-training fail to make it through the process—usually because they’re just not fit for the different roles a service dog has to play.
 This is great news for the rest of us because those who “fail” service dog training almost always go up for adoption.

-Adopting a failed service dog is just one other way that you can go about providing a home for an animal in need.
+Adopting a dog that doesn't quite make it all the way through training is just one other way that you can go about providing a home for an animal in need.
 Many organizations source their dogs from rescue groups, and adopting them out directly is a way to keep them from going back into the shelter system.
 You may have a few more hoops to jump through than going the traditional shelter route (and you’ll probably have to wait a while), but if it’s something you’re interested in, it’s definitely worth looking into.
 Here’s what to know before starting this process.

 Being a service dog is a big job, and not all pups are cut out for it.
 The reasons are either health-related or behavior-related.
 Health-wise, dogs may suffer from eye issues like cataracts, joint problems, or have food or other allergies that make it difficult for them to be on top of their game at all times.
 Behaviorally, things like too much energy, too much friendliness with strangers, or difficulties on leash can disqualify a dog from service training.